ES2015: let & const

 Problems with var

-follows functional scope, which means only declaring a function creates a new scope, blocks likecurly braces {}
+varfollows functional scope, which means only declaring a function creates a new scope, blocks likecurly braces {}do not.

 var x = 10; // global x